 Mylar bags and Faraday bags look the same so how are they different?

 Mylar bags are made of a transparent polyester resin and coated with aluminum.
 The thickness of the Mylar bag is 3.5 mils.

 A Faraday Defense bag has five layers made up of static dissipative polyethylene (plastic), aluminum, polyester, aluminum, and the final coat dissipative polyethylene polyester.
 The thickness of it is 7 mils.

 The thickness and protection from light is apparent in the picture above.

 I decided to try some basic tests with the Faraday bags before stashing them away and I am so glad I did.
 The outcome of the tests were surprising!
 It definitely changed how I’ll be protecting my electronic devices.
 Supplies used to conduct the tests: tinfoil, cell phones, walkie talkies, a radio, and two Faraday Defense bags.
 Watch the following video to see if the Faraday bags work.

-Faraday bags are designed to block radio frequency interference (RFI), also known as electromagnetic interference (EMI), and Radio-frequency identification (RFID).
+Not all Faraday bags offer the same protection.
+The most basic Faraday bags are designed to block electromagnetic interference (EMI).
+Electromagnetic currents can damage electronics.
 Attenuation or dB is what you’re looking for when shopping for Faraday bags.
 Attenuation is the measurement of how effective the shielding is.
 Anything above 60dB is considered very good protection.

 Since the bags failed two out of the three tests, it raised the question: why didn’t they block the radio frequency better?